ramirezfernando/ube/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to cloc-tool!
+Thanks for your interest in contributing!

 ## Contributing issues